Kishida tells Asia leaders China infringing on Japan's sovereignty | Law-Order

 Kishida tells Asia leaders China infringing on Japan's sovereignty

-Addressing the East Asia Summit in Cambodia, Kishida also said ensuring peace and stability in the Taiwan Strait was important for regional security, and voiced "serious concern" over the human rights situation in Uyghur, according to a statement issued by Japan's foreign ministry.
+Addressing the East Asia Summit in Cambodia, Kishida said ensuring peace and stability in the Taiwan Strait was important for regional security, voicing "serious concern" over the human rights situation of the Uyghur people, according to a statement from Japan's foreign ministry.
 "There has been continued, increasing actions by China in the East China Sea that violate Japan's sovereignty.

 - Country: